-Balkan Countries: All About Traveling In The Balkans
+Guide To Balkan Countries: All About Traveling The Balkans

-As we at Chasing the Donkey focus on the entire Balkan Peninsula.
-This article talks about what to expect when traveling in the Balkans, in the widest sense of the word.
-Specifically, we’ll cover the countries of Slovenia, Croatia, Bosnia-Herzegovina, Montenegro, Albania, Bulgaria, Macedonia, Serbia, Romania, Kosovo, Greece, and Turkey.
+As Chasing the Donkey focuses on the entire Balkan Peninsula, this article talks about what to expect when traveling in the Balkans, in the widest sense of the word.
+Specifically, we’ll cover the countries of Slovenia, Croatia, Bosnia-Herzegovina, Montenegro, Albania, Bulgaria, North Macedonia, Serbia, Romania, Kosovo, Greece, and Turkey.
 We’ll provide an excellent overview and list of the Balkan states, so you can quickly learn about this beautiful and diverse part of Europe.

 This is a relatively undiscovered part of Europe.
-Much less visited than, for instance, the Iberian Peninsula, Italy, the British Isles and France, the Balkans are somewhat of a blank spot on the map for many Western European and North American travelers.
+Much less visited than, for instance, the Iberian Peninsula, Italy, the British Isles, and France, the Balkan countries are somewhat of a blank spot on the map for many Western European and North American travelers.

-That’s not to say that there isn’t a cultural difference, though.
-Western tourists used to 24-hour shops, overfriendly service and a speedy way of going about things might be disappointed.
-The Balkan people still very much like to take their time.
-Restaurant service may be slow; stores may be closed in the middle of the day, people living in popular tourist hotspots may not be inclined to greet every obvious tourist with a smile.
+That’s not to say there isn’t a cultural difference, though.
+Western tourists used to 24-hour shops, over-friendly service, and a speedy way of going about things might be disappointed.
+Restaurant service may be slow; stores may be closed in the middle of the day; people living in popular tourist hotspots may not be inclined to greet every obvious tourist with a smile.
+The people of the Balkan countries still very much like to take their time.

 Realizing that you’re visiting a distinctly different cultural region in Europe will help make your trip all the more enjoyable.
-Don’t expect Western comforts all the time—although many places do meet and even exceed those standards.
-Rather, be open and flexible.
-Immerse yourself in the local culture and inform yourself about local customs.
+Don’t expect Western comforts all the time—although many places meet and even exceed those standards.
+Instead, be open and flexible.
+Immerse yourself in the local Balkan culture and inform yourself about local customs.

 The Balkan War